create3000/x_ite/docs/_posts/dom-integration.md

 </html>
 ```

->Make sure you use closing tags for all X3D elements.
+>Make sure you use **closing tags** for all X3D elements.
+This is needed, because the web browser does not know the X3D elements, and therefor does not know if the tag is self-closing.
 {: .prompt-danger }

 ## Attributes